-Trailer kept: A vessel stored ashore upon a trailer.
+Trailer-kept: A vessel stored ashore upon a trailer.

-Lift Kept: Any vessel stored on a cradle type hoist.
-Excluding water or buoyancy lifts and davits.
+Lift-kept: Any vessel stored on a cradle-type hoist, excluding water or buoyancy lifts and davits.

-Jet Dock: Not something you want your boat on during a hurricane.
+Jet dock: Not something you want your boat on during a hurricane.

-Marina stored: A vessel secured to a fixed or floating dock system comprised of many such docks in a line or branch.
+Marina-stored: A vessel secured to a fixed or floating dock system comprised of many such docks in a line or branch.

 Hauled: A vessel that is removed from the water and stored ashore on stands or blocks.
-Barn Stored.
-Any vessel stored ashore in a dry-stack facility.
+Barn-stored: Any vessel stored ashore in a dry-stack facility.

-Wet Slipped: Any vessel tied to the dock and afloat at a singular dock commonly adjoining the owner's residence.
+Wet-slipped: Any vessel tied to the dock and afloat at a singular dock commonly adjoining the owner's residence.

-Wet Slipped: Lets start here.
+Let's start with wet-slipped boats.
 The most common issue I see here is too much scope.
-By far the overwhelming class of damage seen post-storm to wet slipped boats is dock rash and chaffing from pilings, docks and sea walls.
-This is followed by wind driven debris damage.
-(Roof tiles) In all the claims and all the boats in all the storms I have never even one time seen a boat severely damaged from too little scope of the mooring lines.
-Think about it; if we get 10' of surge the house dock, lot and neighborhood will be gone.
-Think you boat will still be there because you left the lines slack?
+By far the overwhelming class of damage seen post-storm to wet-slipped boats is dock rash and chaffing from pilings, docks, and sea walls.
+This is followed by wind-driven debris damage (roof tiles).
+In all the claims and all the boats in all the storms I have never even one time seen a boat severely damaged from too little scope of the mooring lines.
+Think about it.
+If we get 10 feet of surge the house dock, lot, and neighborhood will be gone.
+Think your boat will still be there because you left the lines slack?

-Recommend: Tighten those mooring lines a little.
+Try this recommendation.
+Tighten those mooring lines a little.
 Maybe more that a little.
 I have seen zero damage from insufficient scope on spring lines and plenty from boats bashing against sea walls and pilings.
 Rope gets wet and stretches, especially nylon.
-So make sure she is secured off the dock for high tide plus just a little extra (not ten feet extra).
-Why allow scope for ten feet of surge when that much surge will take out the whole island anyway?
-Add just a little and keep her off the pilings.
+Make sure the vessel is secured off the dock for high tide, plus just a little extra (not 10 feet extra).
+Why allow scope for 10 feet of surge when that much surge will take out the whole Island anyway?
+Add just a little, and keep the vessel off the pilings.
 Any spare ground tackle you have should be deployed to the direction of open water and bridled tight upon two cleats.
 This will act to pull the boat away from structure as the tide rises.
 For most local docks that would mean setting an anchor abreast and possibly fore or aft.
-Set them long and deep with a small boat and mark the rode with a buoy or jug.
+Set them long and deep with a small boat, and mark the rode with a buoy or jug.
 Neighbors helping neighbors makes this task much easier.

-Marina Stored and Barn Kept: Barns and marina wet slips: When faced with leaving the boat in her normal disposition you must first and foremost adhere to the facilities guidelines.
-Ask the dock master or manager for a copy of the facility protocol and ask for his or her input regarding your boats particular situation.
-But please remove your canvass.
+With marina-stored and barn-kept or barns and marina wet-slips, when faced with leaving the boat in her normal disposition, you must first and foremost adhere to the facilities guidelines.
+Ask the dock master or manager for a copy of the facility protocol, and ask for his or her input regarding your boat's particular situation.
+But please remove your canvas.